 empowerment; and the importance of a social justice

-Professor Jamar consulted with the Law Library of Congress on its GLIN (Global Legal Information Network) project.
+Professor Jamar consulted with the Law Library of Congress on its GLIN (Global Legal Information Network) project between 200 and 2004.
 In that effort he was one of the authors of an early version of an xml dtd for GLIN.
 At the 2003 GLIN Annual Meeting of member countries from throughout the world, he was the moderator of a panel on the right of access to legal information.

 In the late 1990s he consulted with NASA and the Law Library of Congress on the ELIS (Environmental Legal Information System) project.
 The ELIS investigators explored the use of computer-related technology and the Internet to link environmentally-related data, including both GIS information and remote sensing data (such as satellite-generated images), to environmental treaties, laws, and regulations in order to make the information more accessible to environmental policy makers, environmental planners, and environmental law enforcement offices worldwide.